ClementTsang/bottom/README.md

 - Display temperatures from sensors

-- Display information regarding processes, like CPU, memory, and I/O usage
+- Display information regarding processes, like CPU, memory, I/O usage, and process state

 - Process management (process killing _is_ all you need, right?)